 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-Ambient IoT Device: An Ambient IoT device is an IoT device powered by energy harvesting, with limited energy storage capability.
+Ambient IoT Device: An Ambient IoT device is an extremely-low power IoT device powered by energy harvesting, with limited energy storage capability (e.g. using a capacitor or supercapacitor).
 The other characteristics of the Ambient IoT device are defined in TR 38.xyz [8].

 NOTE 1: The final decision on the term name is to be determined in TR conclusion or normative phase.